The Shareholders of Mahanagar Telephone Nigam Limited

 INTERNAL FINANCIAL CONTROL SYSTEMS AND THEIR ADEQUACY

-We have not accepted any fixed deposits and as such no amount ofprincipal or interest was outstanding as on the Balance Sheet date on this account.
+Your Company has not invited/ accepted any fixed deposits and as such no amount ofprincipal or interest was outstanding as on the Balance Sheet date on this account.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURE

 The provisions of Section 197(12) of Companies Act 2013 read with Rule 5 of Companies(Appointment & Remuneration of Managerial Personnel) Rules 2014 are not applicable toyour Company as being a Govt.
 Company.